msv2017/TokenProvider/README.md

         "isDefault": "<text>" // 'true' for default user and 'false' otherwise }

-When init.json is ready do following in chrome itself:
+When init.json is ready do the following in Chrome:

     Chrome -> More Tools -> Extensions -> Load unpacked extension

-Also, once the extension is installed one could easily add users in options screen (click on extenstion icon -> Options)
+Also, once the extension is installed, one could easily add users in Options screen (click on the extenstion icon -> Options)